Peeing a Lot During Ovulation (And Other Strange Changes)

 Frequent Urination During Ovulation

 While it has not been scientifically proven, many women experience frequent urination around the time of their period and ovulation.
-The reason for this is not known, but it is likely due to hormones.

 Cramping and Frequent Urination During Ovulation

-Many women experience cramping when they ovulate, similar to when they are on their period.
 Ovulation cramps often only occur on one side of the abdomen, depending on which ovary is releasing an egg.

 Bladder Pressure During Ovulation

-You may feel increased bladder pressure during ovulation due to hormonal shifts.
-This symptom should not last very long.
-If you continue to feel bladder pressure when you are not ovulating, it could be a sign of a more serious medical condition such as a UTI or Painful Bladder Syndrome.
+If you continue to feel bladder pressure when you are not ovulating, it could be a sign of a more serious medical condition such as a UTI or Painful Bladder Syndrome

 Urinary Incontinence During Ovulation

-Estrogen is associated with pelvic floor strength and bladder control.
 Estrogen levels change throughout your monthly cycle and are the highest during ovulation.
-They are the lowest right before, during and after your period.

-This is why some women experience leakage during that time of their cycle.
 Depending on when you ovulate and your hormone levels, you may also experience leakage during ovulation.

 Ovulation Side Effects

-Ovulation usually occurs in the middle of your menstrual cycle, about two weeks before your period starts.
 The timing can vary from person to person and may be different each month.
 While it is rare, ovulation can even happen twice a month.

 The irregular timing can make it difficult to track, but paying attention to your physical symptoms can help you have an idea of when you might be ovulating.